 From the World Heritage inscription for the Bahla Fort:

-The extensive wall (sur) with sentry walk and watchtowers enclosing the labyrinth of mud brick dwellings and cultivatable land has several gateways.
-The oasis is watered by the falaj system of wells and underground channels bringing groundwater from distant springs, and by management of the seasonal flow of water.
+The extensive wall (sur) with sentry walk and watchtowers enclosing the labyrinth of mud-brick dwellings and cultivatable land has several gateways.
+The oasis is watered by the falaj system of wells and underground channels bringing groundwater from distant springs, and by the management of the seasonal flow of water.

 Bahla is an outstanding example of a fortified oasis settlement of the medieval Islamic period, exhibiting the water engineering skill of the early inhabitants for agricultural and domestic purposes.
 The pre-gunpowder style fort with rounded towers and castellated parapets, together with the perimeter sur of stone and mud brick technology demonstrates the status and influence of the ruling elite.